iannjari/k8s_and_docker_notes/k8s.md

 `minikube service service_name`  assign an external IP to a service whose Ext IP status is `<pending>` (minikube does not assign an IP address to a service)

+`kubectl api-resources --namespaced=true/false`

+## namespaces
+- Volumes and nodes are namespace-agnostic.
+- ConfigMaps, Secrets are not accessible from another namespace. (`kubectl api-resources --namespaced=true/false`)